jhinmainksta/drone/docs/en/copterhack2023.md

    Describe how you see the project result.

-   ### Using Clover platform
+   ### Using Drone platform

-   Describe how the Clover platform will be used in your project.
+   Describe how the Drone platform will be used in your project.

    ### Additional information at the request of participants